ebajcar/web10199/worksheets/worksheets/set02.md

 ## Exercises

+1. **Fibonacci numbers** *(from previous worksheet)* Modify your console version to display the sequence on the page.
+Use `document.write()` method.
-1. **Fibonacci numbers** *(from previous worksheet)* Extend the program to capture user’s input to determine how many numbers to display.
+2. **Fibonacci numbers** Extend the program to capture user’s input to determine how many numbers to display.
+Use `document.write()` method to display the sequence underneath the input control.

 ### Problem B: Convert temperature